Table of Contents[Hide][Show]

 Small Luxury Ships in Europe and the Caribbean

-Meanwhile, if you’re looking for an intimate cruising experience with fewer passengers onboard, consider small luxury ships that have sailings for later in the year and in 2022.
-These include Oceania, Silversea, and Windstar.
+If you’re looking for other intimate cruising experiences with fewer passengers onboard, consider small luxury ships that have sailings for later in the year and in 2022.
+These include Azamara, Oceania, Silversea, and Windstar.

 Viking is among the river cruise companies that have resumed sailing in Europe while others are planning summer itineraries with limited passenger capacity.